VladZg/Alpha-Blending_Optimization/Readme.md

 In this work I tried to optimise algorithm of merging pictures by using available on my computer SIMD instructions: SSE and AVX2

 ## Alpha-Blending algorithm
 This algorithm is widely used for merging pictures.
-Where are 2 pictures: back- and foreground, 2nd one should be imposed on the 1st.
+There are 2 pictures: back- and foreground, 2nd one should be imposed on the 1st.
 When 2 pictures of the same size given as arrays of pixels in RGB format, every pixel has 4 components:

 ``(Red, Green, Blue, Alpha)``

-To merge pictures with the same size algorithm runs every pixel of both pictures (arrays ``front`` and ``back``) and calculates pixels of resulting picture (array ``screen``) using simple rool:
+To merge pictures with the same size we use algorithm that takes every pixel of both pictures (arrays ``front`` and ``back``) and calculates pixels of resulting picture (array ``screen``) using simple rool:

-``screen_clr = front_clr * front_alpha + back_clr * (1-front_alpha)``, where ``front_alpha`` is normalized alpha coefficent of the pixel of the front picture
+``screen_clr = front_clr * front_alpha + back_clr * (1-front_alpha)``, where ``front_alpha`` is normalized alpha coefficent of the front picture pixel

 So perfomance of algorithm depends on amount of pixels in resulting picture:

 ``t ~ width * height``

-## Using data
+## Used data
 In our case, there are 2 pictures given:

 ![Table](Pictures/Table.bmp)
 ![AskhatCat](Pictures/AskhatCat.bmp)

 As a result cat have to appear on the table.
 Resulting picture has the same size as picture with table: ``800*600``, so number of operating pixels in algorithm is ``600*800 = 480000``.
-It remains time to process all of them.
+It actually takes time to process all of them.

-## Optimisation principle
+## Optimisation principles
-Principles using SSE and AVX2 instructions are different:
+Ideas of optimisation that use SSE and AVX2 instructions are different:

 ### SSE optimisation:
-We are able to process 4 pixels at the same time by using __m128i variables, so let's do it.
+We are able to process 4 pixels at the same time by using __m128i variables and SSE instructions.
 Here is mechanism of optimisation described step-by-step:

 1) Loading data from Front and Back pixel arrays:
     __m128i front = Front[i]